This page presents some of the progress we are making in the Culture and Cognition Laboratory.

 Dr. Masuda, Hajin, Shirley and Sumin collected data at Kyushu University and Kobe University.

-Dr. Masuda taught at Hitotsubashi University, International Corporate Strategy (ICS).
+Dr. Masuda taught at Hitotsubashi University, Business School, International Corporate Strategy Program (ICS).

-Matthew Russell, Ph D. acquired the position of Lab Manager.
+Matthew Russell, Ph D. acquired the position of Research Associate.

 Congratulations to Dr. Masuda and the rest of the Culture & Cognition Lab team on receiving the Social Sciences and Humanities Research Council of Canada, Standard Research Grant (169,236 CAD)!!